 A fantastic easy walk that takes in some of the most scenic parts of Twizel town and the surrounding area is the Twizel Walkway, a 9 km (5.6 mi) loop trail that should take most people around 2.5 hours to complete.

-There are a couple of entrances and exits to the walk, but my suggestion is to start from the car park on Glen Lyon road.
-This track is also used by cyclists, so watch out for them when you’re walking – if you want to cycle this track, you can rent a bike from one of the few companies in Twizel town.
+There are a couple of entrances and exits to the walk, but my suggestion is to start from the car park on Glen Lyon Road.
+This track is also used by cyclists, so watch out for them when you’re walking – if you want to cycle this track, you can rent a bike from one of the few companies in Twizel town I mentioned in point 6.

 9. Visit Lindis pass

-One of the best drives you can undertake in New Zealand is the Lindis Pass which is a popular section of the road from Twizel to Queenstown.
+One of the best drives you can undertake in New Zealand is the Lindis Pass, a popular section of the road from Twizel to Queenstown.
 It’s a unique experience for sure, and the scenery here is unlike anywhere else in New Zealand.
 In fact, it’s very Lord of the Rings-esque!

 The most beautiful lake in New Zealand, in my opinion, is Lake Pukaki, a turquoise alpine lake that is directly fed by the Hooker and Mueller Glaciers!
-In fact, Lake Pukaki is at its bluest on a clear day!
-It’s one of the largest lakes on the South Island at 178 km squared.
+As one of the largest lakes on the South Island at 178 km sq (68.7 mi sq), it’s at its bluest on a clear day.

 Lake Pukaki is situated on the road between Twizel and Mount Cook, and even though it’s visible for most of the drive, the best view of the lake is actually from the camper van parking area, about 10 minutes from Twizel.